MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/nc-bthddi-pfnbth_is_bluetooth_version_available.md

 ## -returns

 <i>IsBluetoothVersionAvailable</i> returns <b>TRUE</b> if the Bluetooth version that the operating system
      provides is greater than or equal to the Bluetooth version number that is being requested.

 ## -remarks

 Bluetooth profile drivers should call this function before performing any operations that are not
-    supported in all Bluetooth versions.</p>
+    supported in all Bluetooth versions.